Are Boudoir Photos Awkward?

 By the time your hair and makeup are done, you already feel different, confident and ready.
 And that makes the actual photoshoot part feel way less intimidating.

-What clients say: “By the time we started taking photos, I’d been in the studio for an hour already.
+“By the time we started taking photos, I’d been in the studio for an hour already.
 It didn’t feel scary anymore.
-It just felt like the next natural step.”
+It just felt like the next natural step.” – Mrs. L

 Then we start with simple poses.
 Nothing dramatic or exposing.
 Just comfortable positions that let you get used to being in front of the camera.
 I show you the images on the back of my camera so you can see in real time that you look beautiful.
 This builds confidence before we move to more advanced or revealing poses.